Costco vs. Sam’s Club — Which Wholesale Retailer Fills Your Shopping Cart?

 Stocking up on everything for the office, from coffee to paper clips, can be a lot for office managers to keep up with.
 However, going to wholesale stores makes this task a lot easier.
 When buying office supplies in bulk, not only do you make fewer trips to the store, but you end up saving the company a bit of money.

 But which one should you go to?
-In this edition of BUZZBATTTLE, we’ve paired megastore Sam’s Club up against its main rival, Costco, to see who comes out victorious as the ultimate superstore.
+We’ve paired megastore Sam’s Club up against its main rival, Costco, to see who comes out victorious as the ultimate superstore.

 We’ve compiled the facts, but we’re leaving the decision up to you.
 So look over each section, then vote for your favorite wholesale retailer in the poll below.